lmjohns3/theanets/docs/creating.rst

 One of the most critical bits of creating a neural network model is specifying how the layers of the network are configured.
-There are very few limits to the complexity of possible neural network architectures, so it would be difficult to create a single, easy-to-use markup that makes it equally easy to specify all combinations.
-However, ``theanets`` tries to make it easy to create networks with a single "stack" of many common types of layers.
+There are very few limits to the complexity of possible neural network architectures.
+However, ``theanets`` tries to make it easy to create networks composed of a cycle-free graph of many common types of layers.

 When you create a network model, the ``layers`` keyword argument is used to specify the layers for your network.
 This keyword argument must be a sequence